Dhghomon/easy_rust/README.md

 fn main() { }
 ```

-But you can do this anywhere.
-Sometimes you see this in functions with enums with long names.
+But we saw that you can do this anywhere, especially in functions with enums that have long names.
 Here is an example.

 ```rust
 enum MapDirection {